What are animal experiments?

 Not yet…

-The report also shows a 3% decrease in the overall number of experiments carried out on animals since the previous year of 2022.
-It’s good to see the numbers going down, but it’s nowhere near enough of a reduction and, at this pace, it’ll be hundreds of years before we finally reach zero.
+In 2025, the Home Office published a report showing that across all species, 3% of experimental scientific procedures involved severe suffering in 2024.
+That’s almost 43,000 experiments.
+The report also shows a 2% decrease in the overall number of experiments carried out on animals since the previous year of 2023.
+It’s good to see the numbers going down, but it’s nowhere near enough of a reduction, and, at this pace, it’ll be hundreds of years before we finally reach zero.
+It has to be accelerated.

 The UK could be a world leader in researching and implementing non-animal methods, but we’re still the biggest user of animals for experimental purposes in Europe, followed by Germany and France.
-If we’re serious about animal testing in this country, we need our government and industry to be much more ambitious.
+The UK is not a world leader currently, and we’ll continue to push the Government to actually do what it claims to be doing, which is phasing out animal testing.

 The future